luapower/luapower-all/tr.md

 Text shaping and rendering engine for multi-language Unicode text using portable technologies exclusively for pixel-perfect consistent output across platforms.
 Uses [harfbuzz] for complex text shaping, [fribidi] for bidirectional text and [freetype] for glyph rasterization.
+This is the lib used for [ui] and all text rendering in luapower.

 ### Features